Geodego/data_engineering_azure/2-data_warehouses/6-Azure_tools_configuration.md

 - select a 'Region'
 - `Select Data Lake Storage Gen2`:
     - select 'from subscription'
     - `Account name`: This is the storage account where 'file system' will be created or is already created.
   Select `new` and type a name. e.g. 'udacitydemo2'.
+It must be a Data Lake Storage Gen2 account with hierarchical
+    namespace enabled.
     - `File system`: Container that will be the default data lake storage that Synapse Analytics will use.
   Select `new` and type a name. e.g. 'udacitydemo2'
     - All the rest of the settings can be left as default.